Jacqueline Adams, Senior Researcher

 jacqueline.adams [at] berkeley.edu

-Jacqueline Adams, Ph.D. is an award-winning sociologist and author of the books Surviving Dictatorship: A Work of Visual Sociology, and Art against Dictatorship: Producing and Exporting Arpilleras under Pinochet, published by Routledge and the University of Texas Press, respectively.
+Jacqueline Adams, Ph.D. is an award-winning sociologist and author of the books Surviving Dictatorship: A Work of Visual Sociology, and Art against Dictatorship: Producing and Exporting Arpilleras under Pinochet, published by Routledge and the University of Texas Press respectively.
 The first of these books examines women living in Chilean shantytowns and their experiences of poverty, state violence, collective work, and activism during the Pinochet dictatorship.
 The second analyzes the production of dissident art by women shantytown residents, political prisoners, relatives of disappeared persons, and rural women during the dictatorship in Chile.
-Jacqueline is pursuing her interest in the ways in which people survive persecution with research for a new book on Jewish refugees from Nazi-occupied Europe.
-She has extensive experience with semi-structured interviewing, participant observation, visual methods, oral history interviews, and textual and visual archival data.
-She works with data in English, French, Spanish, Catalan, Portuguese, Italian, and German.
-She has served on the editorial boards of the Journal of Contemporary Ethnography and Sociological Perspectives and regularly reviews academic articles for American and European journals.
+Jacqueline is now pursuing her interest in the ways in which people survive persecution with research for a new book on Jewish refugees from Nazi-occupied Europe.
+She has extensive experience with semi-structured interviewing, participant observation, visual methods, oral history interviews, and textual and visual archival data, and works with data in English, French, Spanish, Catalan, Portuguese, Italian, and German.
 She is a project scientist at the University of California at Berkeley’s Institute for the Study of Societal Issues and serves as an external collaborator for the United Nations.

 Robin Marsh, Senior Researcher